sled-rs/sled-rs.github.io/performance.md

 * faster to compile at all, resulting in a more responsive edit-measure loop, resulting in more optimizations per human time unit spent
-* often less machine code, improving instruction cache at runtime (especially when running outside of microbenchmarks that conceal realistic cache effects)
+* have less machine code, improving instruction cache at runtime (especially when running outside of microbenchmarks that conceal realistic cache effects)